AdyGCode/SaaS-FED-Notes/session-11/S11-Laravel-v12-BootCamp-Part-14.md

 So for the "add role" permission the actions that are allowed to be performed are the `create`, `store`, `givePermission`,  and `revokePermission` methods.

-## Option 3: Model Policies
+## Option 2: Model Policies

 - https://spatie.be/docs/laravel-permission/v6/best-practices/using-policies

-The third option is to use Model Policies.
+The second option is to use Model Policies.

-We will do this with a `Post` model.
+We will do this with a `Post` model as an exercise.

 ### Create Post Model et al